 Below our San Diego CA criminal defense lawyers will explain the following:

 Upon admission of minors at the San Diego Juvenile Hall, they are supplied with the proper care and safe haven while in detention.
 At first, minors are subject to a physical inspection for any illegal items (e.g. drugs, weapons, and others alike) to be confiscated upon discovery.
-Secondly, a medical examination to determine any health concerns so that they can be addressed as necessary.
+Secondly, minors are subject to a medical examination to determine any health concerns so that they can be addressed as necessary.

 Personal items required to maintain their hygiene are provided for them individually as often as necessary.
-Sharing and recycling of these items with other minors is strictly prohibited which is part of the proper hygiene practice as enforced by the facility.
-These items include personal clothing, footwear, beddings and toiletries.
+Sharing and recycling of these items with other minors are strictly prohibited which is part of the proper hygiene practice as enforced by the facility.
+These items include personal clothing, footwear, bedding, and toiletries.

 When do minors get released?

-Minors who are detained at the Kearny Mesa Juvenile Detention Facility are held in custody for on average less than a month, awaiting adjudication or case assessment for permanent placement and rehabilitation.
+Minors who are detained at the Kearny Mesa Juvenile Detention Facility are held in custody for on average less than a month.
+They are awaiting adjudication or case assessment for permanent placement and rehabilitation.
 When a petition is not filed by the San Diego District Attorney, they will be released with certain restrictions mandated by the San Diego County Probation Department.

 NOTE: It costs $31 per day to accommodate a minor at the Kearny Juvenile Detention Facility.
 Parents are billed for each day a minor is housed at the facility at the completion of detention.

 As mandated by the juvenile laws in the state of California, the minors must be given the opportunity to contact someone to advise them of their location and status.
-Minors are provided access to a telephone for notification restricted to their parents and/or legal guardians as well as a legal counsel if available.
+Minors are provided access to a telephone, but it is restricted to their parents and/or legal guardians as well as a legal counsel if available.

 NOTE: To receive collect calls, make sure this feature is not blocked from your phone service.
 You can verify this by contacting your local phone service provider.